IainJackson90/pp2-rock-paper-scissors-lizard-spock/README.md

 ## [Click here to view website](https://iainjackson90.github.io/pp2-rock-paper-scissors-lizard-spock/)

 Rock Paper Scissors Lizard Spock is a game created that is simple to play.
-It is desingend for people that hass a few moments to spare while on a break, or in general just want to pass time for a bit.
+It is designed for people that has a few moments to spare while on a break, or In general just want to pass time for a bit.

 ![Am I Responsive](./assets/docs/responsive.png)